GIVING MY HIGH SCHOOL TEACHER THE MIDDLE FINGER

 Now I get messages and emails from people saying how my writing inspires them.
 How they'd love to be able to write like me.
 ME.

 Ms grade 'D', doesn't know her nouns from her verbs from her adjectives - inspires others - in life and in writing.

-So very simply - to the limp haired, uninspired teachers who quite clearly don't want to be there - screeeeeeew you.
-Screw you for dampening our dreams at such a young, vulnerable age, and holding us back when you're there to not only teach - but to inspire and guide and encourage us to grow.
+To the limp haired, uninspired teachers who quite clearly don't want to be there… Screw you.
+Screw you for dampening our dreams at such a young, vulnerable age, and holding us back when you're there to not only teach - but to encourage us to grow.